peterldowns/testy/README.md

 things about Go is that it does, with the `t.Fail()`/`t.Error()` methods of its builtin `testing` library/framework/tool.
 There is no one name that everyone uses for this, but "check" makes sense to me and it's also used by `gotest.tools`.

 `testify`.... ugh!
 It actually did the most, in my opinion, to popularize the use of both soft and hard style asserts.
 But it calls the soft style "asserts" and the hard style "requires".
 Their minds!
 What were they thinking! 😤

+## How can I contribute?

+Testy is a standard golang project, you'll need a working golang environment.
+If you're of the nix persuasion, this repo comes with a flakes-compatible development shell that you can enter with `nix develop` (flakes) or `nix-shell` (standard).

+If you use VSCode, the repo comes with suggested extensions and settings.

+Testing and linting scripts are defined with Just, see the Justfile to see how to run those commands manually.
+There are also Github Actions that will lint and test your PRs.

+Contributions are more than welcome!